hapax/hapax.github.io/assets/teaching.md

 </span>

-This is an extremely stringent test, but I think it's the right design principle even though it's hard to implement.
+This is an extremely stringent test, but I think it's the right design principle!
 Why?
 First of all, it's *fair*.
+The students who are already engaged and making progress have something the students at the margins don't.
-And as with social good, by making maths engaging, there should be a "trickle up" effect in engagement across the board.
+And as with social good, by making maths engaging, there should be a "trickle up" effect across the board.
-This is not the same as writing dull, easy questions for "weak" students!
-No one benefits from these, since the "weak" students are made to feel weak, and the "strong" students will hold the question (and perhaps the students!) in contempt.
+This is different from trying to include "weak" students by making things dull and easy!
+No one benefits, since it reinforces stereotypes and turns everyone off.

-Secondly, getting maths classes to work is a highly uncertain business!
+Secondly, teaching is a wildly complex business.
-Besides the choice of material (which I am emphasising here), there are a myriad of other variables to consider, with learning techniques, lesson planning, student background, technology, and even class size, all playing a role in success or failure.
+Besides the choice of material (which I am emphasising here), there is a whole host of other variables to consider, from pedagogy and lesson planning, demographics and student background, classroom management, technology, and so on, all playing a role in success or failure.
+Strategising for average student outcome is very hard!
-Given the difficulty of playing the numbers, game theory tells us we should focus on maximising the minimum outcome.
+Given the uncertainties, game theory tells us we should focus on maximising the minimum outcome.
-Here, that means addressing the least-engaged students in an effort to stop them being permanently alienated (as so many are) from mathematics and its sister sciences.
+Here, I think this should mean addressing the least-engaged students, those at greatest risk of being permanently turned off mathematics and its sister sciences.
-I know from personal experience that these students are not necessarily bad at maths!
-Leaving the scrubland is the first step towards passing the maximin test.
+And leaving the scrubland is the first step towards including these students.

 ## 2. Views of the summit <a id="sec-2" name="sec-2"></a>

 I want to suggest two directions out of the scrubland.
-Since we're currently in the scrubland of calculus, I'll illustrate with examples for calculus.

 The first direction is *pure mathematics*, towards abstraction, generalisation, proof, and most importantly, *beauty*.
 Aesthetic considerations are famously important to pure mathematicians.